NIPT Test Step by Step: Procedure, Results Timeline & Common Myths

 non invasive prenatal genetic screening

-Results usually arrive within 5-7 calendar days and report low chance, increased chance, or inconclusive findings.
+Results often arrive within 5 to 7 calendar days and report low chance, increased chance, or inconclusive findings.
+NIPT helps you make informed choices with less uncertainty and clearer next steps.

-NIPT helps you make informed choices with less uncertainty, supporting autonomy while preserving clinical precision and calm reassurance.
-Additionally, it can guide further testing and consultations with healthcare providers for any concerning results.
+It can also guide further testing and consultations with healthcare providers for any concerning results.

 When Should You Take NIPT?